grobleops/groble/README.md

-# groble
+# Guled Roble
-OPS445 Lab 1.
+OPS445 NDD Lab 1.
 Task 2: Create a project and make a pull request on GitHub